Wubuntu88/CarND-LaneLines-P1/writeup_William_Gillespie.md

 ![canny_with_gaussian_smoothing]

 ### 4) Define a region of interest, and bitwise and the image with that region to exclude non-lane-line-items.
-I defined a polygon region of interest that would contain the lane lines withing the polygon and exclude everything outside of the lane lines.
+I defined a polygon region of interest that would contain the lane lines within the polygon and exclude everything outside of the lane lines.
 To choose the points, I took a ruler and made some rough estimations about what the bounding polygon should be.
 The specific values can bee seen in the make_region_of_interest(image) function below.
 Once the polygon is formed, the original image is masked to the polygon by a bitwise and method, so that only the region in the mask is kept.
 ```python
 """